MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/add-move-or-delete-components-on-form.md

     - Components can also be dropped in the empty area within a section.
 In this case the component will be added in an available space so as to evenly distribute fields and components across the section columns.
     - Hovering over a tab header when dragging a component changes the currently selected tab, allowing you to add the component to a different tab.
 6. When you drop the component, in most cases, you will see a dialog to configure the properties of the component.
 Ensure that you have configured all the required properties of the component.
-7. In the dialog to configure the properties of the component, under **Show component on**, the **Web**, **Mobile** and **Tablet** options will be selected by default to ensure the component is used when the form is displayed on the web, mobile app as well as tablet app.
+7. In the dialog to configure the properties of the component, under **Show component on**, the **Web**, **Mobile** and **Tablet** options will be selected by default to ensure the component is used when the form is displayed on the web, mobile app and tablet app.
 Based on your requirements you can unselect some of these options to limit the usage of the component.
 8. When you are done configuring the properties of the component, click on the **Done** button to add the component to your form.
 9. Repeat steps 3-8 above if you want to add more components.
 10. In the command bar, select **Save** to save the form, or select **Publish** if you want to save and make your changes visible to users.